 Hanging cheek: This option is believed to exert a small amount of poll pressure making it easier for the rider to ask the horse for flexion and softness in the head.
 Due to this bit staying in a fixed position it can enhance the communication between the horse and the rider.

 Gag: There are many different styles of gag with the Dutch gag being one of the most popular.
-A gag is a leverage bit which applies pressure to the poll.
+A gag is a leverage bit that applies pressure to the poll.
 You can simply choose the leverage by the different rings on the bit.
 Some gags have two or three rings.
 The lower down the ring you choose, the more leverage you get and therefore greater pressure.
 Two reins or a rounding should be used with this bit.

 Tom Thumb: The tom thumb is a great bit to encourage the horse to improve their head carriage.
 By adding slight pressure to the poll, it encourages the horse to lower their head.
 Along with the lower loop on the bit which adds slight pressure to the tongue encouraging the horse to soften their head into the bit.